Italy Mora

-Italy Johan Peñaloza Mora (born 2004) is a Panamanian model and beauty pageant titleholder who won Señorita Panamá 2024.
+Italy Mora is a Panamanian model and beauty pageant of titleholder who won Señorita Panamá 2024.
+She represented Panama at Miss Cosmo 2025 in Vietnam, and reached the top five.

-Early life and education
+Personal life

 Mora is from Panama City.
 She is a professional model.

 Pageantry

 Miss Panamá 2023

 On September 13, 2023, Mora represented the state of Panamá Centro at Miss Panamá 2023, and reached the top seven.
 She also won the Photogenic and Best Projection awards.

 Señorita Panamá 2024

 On August 3, 2024, Mora represented The Riviera del Canal and won Señorita Panamá 2024, competing against 24 candidates at the Figali Convention Center, in Panama City, Panama.

 Miss Universe 2024

-Mora was supposed to represent Panama at Miss Universe 2024 in Mexico, but was disqualified on November 2 for leaving the hotel without permission from the Miss Universe Organization.
+At Miss Universe 2024 in Mexico, Mora was disqualified for leaving the hotel without permission from the Miss Universe Organization.
 She later stated that she had been informed the "measure was taken due to non-compliance with leaving the room, which I admit occurred to put on makeup and collect personal items."
 She said that the measure was a severe one and the matter could have been "resolved with a dialogue or a warning."
-Days after her disqualification, she was dethroned by the Señorita Panama Organisation as Miss Universe Panama 2024.
+After her disqualification, she was removed by the Señorita Panama Organisation as Miss Universe Panama 2024.